benresonance-star/Task-Checker/specification.md

       - **Spotlight System**: Highlights the active step and dims inactive ones to guide the user's attention.
 Auto-advances from Step 2 to Step 3 only if prerequisites exist and are completed; if no prerequisites are defined, the user must manually select Step 3. **The currently active step is persisted per user in `localStorage`, ensuring the workflow state remains consistent across refreshes and interface switches.**
       - **Interactive Prerequisites**: Step 2 features high-contrast, round checkboxes that persist their completion state in Firestore.
       - **Workbench (Gather & Log)**: A dedicated, full-width personal scratchpad positioned below the 3-step briefing grid.
 Unlike task feedback, the workbench is intended for the user's private project notes and persistent working data.
 - **Personal Scratchpad (My Notes)**: A modular widget on the dashboard for personal and project-linked tasks.
 Supports rich text editing, category assignments, and **Priority flagging**.
 Features a **"Clean Entry" workflow** with an absolute-positioned floating plus button and a taller header for better balance.
+The text entry area uses the **full width of the container** to maximize writing space.
 When editing, the interface features a high-visibility **white X on a red background** for closing, matching the action button's geometry. **Category filtering is handled via a streamlined dropdown interface.**
 - **Completed Task Feedback**:
   - **Active State**: Pulsing green card (`animate-pulse`) with a **thumbs up** icon on the completion button.
   - **Deactivated State**: Retains a **softer, lighter green background** to distinguish from pending tasks while maintaining visual hierarchy.